AlexParamonov/save_queue/README.md

           end
         end

-4. Save Queue forced you to use valid? method, this should be changes in future and extracted to a module:
+4. If you want to use validation, include SaveQueue::Plugins::Validation and implement #valid? method.
+You may got failed objects by save_queue.objects_with_errors

         class Artice
+          include SaveQueue::Plugins::Validation

           # @return [boolean]
           def valid?
             true